johnzheng1975/istio-ratelimit-example/README.md

 "4"
 ```
 #### Understand the config files
 1. Below are deployment and service for ratelmit, redis.
+   `Same with example01`
     ```
-    cat ./example01/20-service-ratelimit-redis.yaml
+    cat ./example02/20-service-ratelimit-redis.yaml
     ```

-1. Use the following configmap to [configure the reference implementation](https://github.com/envoyproxy/ratelimit#configuration)
-    to rate limit requests to the path `/productpage` at 1 req/min and all other requests at 10 req/min.
+1. Use the following configmap to rate limit requests to the path `/productpage`, different limits based on different tenant
     ```
     apiVersion: v1
     kind: ConfigMap